realtouseef/devfolio/README.md

   PS: don't change the color names, if you want to then change them at other places as well
 - Import your favorite font from `fonts.google.com` in `src/styles/globals.css`
 - Add `.env` file in root and copy paste this: `NEXT_PUBLIC_GH_REPO_ENDPOINT=https://api.github.com/users/{your-username}/repos` but make sure to use your GitHub username.
+- For fetching articles from medium, create a variable in your `.env` called `NEXT_PUBLIC_MEDIUM_API_ENDPOINT` and assign it `https://api.rss2json.com/v1/api.json?rss_url=https://medium.com/feed/@your-username` but make sure to add your username at the end

 ## For Contribution